SiebeBosch/RibasimViewer/README.md

 A set of two sample projects can be found [here](https://www.dropbox.com/scl/fi/72se3d8r4b3vngteb6l06/99.Modelschematisaties.zip?rlkey=iflfba09lq6qbtrgqbz8yvw7t&dl=0).

 A brief video demonstration of how to publish Ribasim results in the webviewer can be found [here](https://www.dropbox.com/scl/fi/3g2m82hacxfy7y71suyme/Ribasim_publish_webviewer.mp4?rlkey=nhhe2cq6qicakfliqjgawmeqg&dl=0).
+Notice that the screens shown in the video  may differ slightly from the latest version of the GUI.

 ## Launching the viewer
 Launching the viewer is simply a matter of double-clicking the index.html file.
 The application will open in your default internet-browser.